Roosevelt and Pinehurst Way NE Paving & Safety Project

 We are repaving Roosevelt Way NE and Pinehurst Way NE between NE 92nd St and 15th Ave NE to extend the life of the roadway by 10 to 20 years.
 Along with resurfacing the asphalt, we will be making important infrastructure upgrades, such as fixing the road base, installing curb ramps that meet ADA (Americans with Disabilities Act) standards, and improving drainage systems.

 In addition to restoring the infrastructure, the project will also look for ways to improve facilities for different types of transportation, in line with the Complete Streets policy.
-Potential upgrades may include new crosswalks, upgraded bike lanes, and improved bus stops.
+Proposed upgrades include new crosswalks, protected bike lanes, and bus stop improvements, such as shelters and lighting.
 These changes aim to make the area safer and more accessible for all.

 Project Background